emanueltameklo31/Windows-Server-Domain-Architecture-Lab/README.md

 ## 9) Bulk-create users with PowerShell (“1k users”)

+⭐Goal: Simulate enterprise-scale identity provisioning and demonstrate automation skills relevant to IAM and SOC operations.

 Paste this link into Internet Explorer's URL:  https://github.com/joshmadakor1/AD_PS/archive/master.zip
 1. Save it on to your desktop in your VM
 2. Open **PowerShell as Administrator** on the DC
 3. Run the script (edit variables first like password + count)
-  - How to run the script:
-    - In the command line type: Set-ExecutionPolicy Unrestricted
+  - To allow script execution, in the command line type: Set-ExecutionPolicy Unrestricted
-    - Next, you will navigate the to the file path of the creation script by typing: c:\users\your-admin-name\desktop\AD_PS-master then press the play button up       top and your script will run
+  - Navigate to script directory by typing: c:\users\your-admin-name\desktop\AD_PS-master then press the green play button above and your script will run

 ---

 ## 10) Create the Windows 10 Client VM and join it to the domain

+⭐Goal: Simulate an employee workstation in an enterprise domain.

 ### A) Create the VM
 1. VirtualBox → **New**
 2. Name: `CLIENT1`